lenovo/ansible-cnos/roles/cnos_conditional_template_sample/README.md

 `enablePassword` | Configures the password used to enter Global Configuration command mode on the switch (this is an optional parameter)
 `hostname` | Searches the hosts file at */etc/ansible/hosts* and identifies the IP address of the switch on which the role is going to be applied
 `deviceType` | Specifies the type of device from where the configuration will be backed up (**g8272_cnos** - G8272, **g8296_cnos** - G8296)
+`condition` | If `condition=<flag string>` is specified in the inventory file against any device, the template execution is done for that device in case it matches the flag setting for that task

 The values of the variables used need to be modified to fit the specific scenario in which you are deploying the solution.
 To change the values of the variables, you need to visits the *vars* directory of each role and edit the *main.yml* file located there.
 The values stored in this file will be used by Ansible when the template is executed.